 Extra tip: Track supply usage over time.
 Data from previous jobs can help refine commercial cleaning pricing for future quotes.
 You can use templates like a Cleaning Supply Inventory System and a Janitorial Equipment Maintenance Log to stay organized and ensure nothing falls through the cracks.

-A guideline is to add 10–20% of your labor and supply costs to cover overhead.
+Guideline: Add 10–20% of your labor + supply costs to cover overhead.
+Adjust based on your business size and efficiency.

 Profit ensures your business can grow, reinvest in equipment, and maintain quality services.
 Most commercial cleaning companies aim for a 15–30% profit margin, depending on the market.